talkpython/100daysofcode-with-python-course/days/01-03-datetimes/README.md

 This could also be applied to a stopwatch app.
 Use time of course but also throw in the timestamps and even some basic calculations on the difference between the start and end timestamps.

+We encourage you to _pull request_ your work via [PyBites Code Challenge #52](https://codechalleng.es/challenges/52/).
+Have fun!

 ### Time to share what you've accomplished!